JayBuckley7/PrimeRange/README.md

 # Prime Number Generator

-Back with another bold program, this time it's a console app that generates prime number or lets you check there prime status. &nbsp;
+Back with another bold program, this time it's a console app that generates prime numbesr or lets you check their prime status. &nbsp;
-The project 3 main files"
+The project is 3 main files"
 the tests, &nbsp;
 the generator and inteface where all the buiness logic is.&nbsp; and the tiny console app thats asks the user for input.